HEmile/juggl/docs/Features/Styling/CSS Styling.md

 We will first discuss how to [[#Selectors|select certain objects]], then discuss common [[#Properties|properties]] you might want to change, then finally show a couple of [[#Snippets|snippets]] to get started.

+If you need more help, feel free to join the [[Discord]] where help is provided for all your styling questions!

 # Selectors
 [Selectors](https://www.w3schools.com/cssref/css_selectors.asp) are used to filter what objects to style.
 The two main 'elements' that can be targeted are `node` and `edge`.
 ## Classes